ilqim/ilqim/README.md

 ### About

-I work across the stack — web applications with Angular and TypeScript, and real-time systems in Unity and Unreal Engine 5.
-I have 3 years of hands-on experience building games (C#, C++) alongside my web development work, and I'm also interested in AI and image processing.
+I like moving between different kinds of problems rather than sticking to just one — building interfaces with Angular and TypeScript, shaping real-time systems in Unity and Unreal Engine 5, and experimenting with AI-driven image processing.

-- 🎮 3 years of game development — Unity, Unreal Engine 5, C#, C++
+- 🖥️ Web development — Angular, TypeScript, SCSS
-- 🖥️ Full-stack web development — Angular, TypeScript, SCSS
+- 🎮 Game development — Unity, Unreal Engine 5, C#, C++
-- 🧠 Interested in AI & image processing
+- 🧠 AI & image processing — Python, OpenCV
 - 🏆 Game jam participant

 ---